edkrueger/eco395m-2022-fall/homeworks/1-homework.md

 ## Homework 1
-You must submit a URL to your private GitHub repository to receive credit.
+You must submit a URL to your _private_ GitHub repository to receive credit.
 You must also add me (edkrueger) and the TAs (ericschulman, mynameisphatcao) as collaborators.

 ## Problem 0 - (0 points)
 Some initial setup.
 a) Create a new private repository on GitHub
-b) Clone the repository locally
+b) Add me and the TAs as collaborators
-c) Add me
+c) Clone the repository locally

 ## Problem 1 - (10 points)
 You'll commit your first file to GitHub.